The Basement Workshop

 Coat of Arms, August 1984 to Circa 1990

 The wood for this family coat of arms was cut from a plank of a Chinese chestnut tree.
-Though not a particularly good wood for carving, it was used because my father had grown the tree.
-Harvested when work in the basement was being set aside, the wood seasoned for a few years and was carved during snow days over the course of a few more years.
-Eventually, the original was taken to Atlanta where a mold was made and castings produced for the extended family.
+Though not a particularly good wood for carving, it was used because my father had grown the tree at the family home.
+Harvested at a time when work in The Basement Workshop was being set aside, the wood seasoned for a few years and was carved intermittently over the course of yet a few more years.
+Eventually, the original was used to have castings produced for the extended family.

-While the coat of arms was granted to the family name years ago, this carving has become a reminder of family blessings and to invest time properly.
-Thankful to be back at work in the Basement Workshop, this coat of arms reminds that a Gracious Lord gave the command, “But seek first his kingdom and his righteousness, and all these things will be given to you as well.”
+While the coat of arms was granted to the family name years ago, this carving has become a reminder of family blessings and fleeting time.
+Thankful to be back at work in The Basement Workshop, this coat of arms also reminds of the gracious Lord's command, "Seek first his kingdom and his righteousness, and all these things will be given to you as well."

 Chest For Medals Album